YAMATO·

 Acidity and how it sits

 Coffee is fairly acidic, which is part of why some people get a sour or uneasy stomach from it, especially first thing.
-Matcha is generally lower in acidity, and a fair number of drinkers report it sits easier.
-The honest caveat: this comparison is mostly anecdotal.
-Matcha still carries caffeine and catechins that can irritate a sensitive gut on an empty stomach, so "gentler" is a tendency, not a promise that holds for everyone.
+Matcha is generally lower in acidity.
+A fair number of drinkers report it sits easier.

 The antioxidant story, kept in its lane

-Matcha is rich in catechins, especially EGCG, and because you drink the whole powdered leaf you take in more of them than from an infused tea.
-This is where matcha marketing tends to sprint past the evidence.
+Matcha is rich in catechins, especially EGCG, and because you drink the whole powdered leaf you take in more of them than from infused green tea.

-Here is the careful version.
 The catechin content is real and well measured.

-But the headline health claims attached to it, the cancer and metabolism lines, rest on in-vitro and animal studies, not proof in humans.
+The headline health claims attached to it — cancer, metabolism — rest on in-vitro and animal studies, not proof in humans.
 The PMC review's own authors are blunt that matcha's mechanisms "have not been sufficiently explored" and call for clinical trials.
-Coffee, for its part, has its own large body of observational research.
-The fair summary for both: interesting compounds, promising signals, no license to claim either cup treats or prevents anything.
+Coffee has its own large body of observational research.
+Neither cup treats or prevents anything that's been established in humans, and none of this is an FDA-approved health claim.

 Key facts